Reform of the House of Lords: House of Lords (Expulsion and Suspension) Act 2015

 The House of Lords (Expulsion and Suspension) Act 2015 authorised the House to expel or suspend members.

-Second May government
+May Conservative government

 Burns report

 In January 2017, Lord Fowler (the Lord Speaker), launched the inquiry of his new committee on the House's size.
 The committee, chaired by Lord Burns, reported on 31 October 2017, chiefly recommending a reduction to 600 members.
-To that end, the report recommended: members be appointed to 15 year terms; at least 20% would be independents/crossbenchers and no party would have a majority; party appointments would be tied to General Election results; a "two-out, one-in" programme of departures to make reductions towards the target size.
+To that end, the report recommended: members be appointed to 15 year terms; at least 20% would be independents/crossbenchers and no party would have a majority; party appointments would be tied to general election results; a "two-out, one-in" programme of departures to make reductions towards the target size.

+Starmer Labour government

+During and following the 2024 general election, the Labour Party detailed plans to extend the expiring Lords Spiritual (Women) Act 2015, eliminate hereditary peers from the House of Lords, and introduce mandatory retirement for Lords at 80 years of age.

+On 30 July 2024, Baroness Smith of Basildon, the Leader of the House of Lords, introduced a bill to extend the Lords Spiritual (Women) Act 2015 by 5 years to 18 May 2030.
+On 5 September 2024, Keir Starmer's government introduced the House of Lords (Hereditary Peers) Bill in House of Commons to remove all hereditary peers, including the Earl Marshal and Lord Great Chamberlain.

+Across the aisle, Conservative Lord Norton of Louth introduced a private member's bill in September 2024 to reform the peerage appointment process by creating an advisory commission.

 Opinion polling

 Various questions have been asked about House of Lords reform by opinion polling companies.
 The following table includes a selection of polls of the general public summarised by whether respondents support the abolition of the House of Lords, a partially or fully elected second chamber or the House of Lords remaining as an appointed chamber.

 A number of other opinion polls on House of Lords reform have been reported between 2007 and 2012.